-The rear brake light, which is activated by the brake pedal and brake lever, should come on just before braking takes effect.
+The brake light, which is activated by the brake pedal and brake levers, should come on just before braking takes effect.

-The brake light switch for the brake pedal can be adjusted as follows, but the front brake light switch should be adjusted by a Yamaha dealer.

-- 1. Remove panel B. (See page 8-9.) - Turn the brake light switch adjusting nut while holding the brake light switch in place.
+The brake light switch for the brake pedal can be adjusted as follows, but the other brake light switches should be adjusted by a Yamaha dealer.
+Turn the adjusting nut while holding the brake light switch in place.
 To make the brake light come on earlier, turn the adjusting nut in direction (a).
-To make the brake light come on later, turn the adjusting nut in direction (b).
+To make the brake light come on later, turn the adjust-

-- 1. Brake light switch

-- 2. Brake light switch adjusting nut
+- 1. Rear brake light switch - 2.
+Rear brake light switch adjusting nut

-- 3. Install the panel.